 4 - You have less chance of your clothing getting caught in your rappel device.
 But there’s maybe an increased chance of getting your hair stuck, because it’s closer to your head, so this might be a trade off.
 Bottom line - tuck away your hair, beard, pack straps, hoodie strings, dreadlocks, and any stray clothing whenever you rappel, extended rap or not.

 5 - It makes the rappel more ambidextrous.
 Because the rappel is in front of you and elevated, you can use either hand as needed.
 Or, as I like to do when the rap gets faster as the friction decreases near the bottom, use both hands comfortably in front of you on the brake strands at the same time.
 It's more awkward to get two brake hands on the rope if you’re doing a traditional rappel off of your belay loop.
 Generally, an extension gives a more comfortable, smoother rappel.

 6 - Advanced Crafty Rope Trick (CRT) - If you’re using a plaquette style belay device such as a Black Diamond ATC Guide, an extended rappel lets you easily “flip the plaquette” to ascend the rope.
 If you ever need to transition from rappelling to ascending your rope (like that time you rapped past the anchor and looked up only to find it was 20 feet above you, whoops) this is a pretty cool trick.

 Clip a locking carabiner to the “ear” of of your rappel device, Find a stance where you can get a little slack in the rope, and then clip that locking carabiner back onto your belay loop.
 BAM, your rappel device is now an ascender!
 Granted, this is going to be an extremely rare thing to do the average recreational climber, but it’s still another trick in the toolbox.
-This Crafty Rope Trick will be covered in more detail on a future post.
+This Crafty Rope Trick is covered in detail here.

 Here’s a nice video that covers the extended and pre-rigged rappel.